dworthmuller/dworthmuller.github.io/content/publication/mihali_worthmuller-2026/index.md

 ---
-title: Mechanical stress induced by the polymerisation of an active gel near a surface.
+title: Mechanical stress induced by the polymerisation of an active gel near a surface

 # Authors
 # A YAML list of author names